 We keep a rotation of trays going over the winter so that there is always a bit of freshness on our plate.
 We also give some to our chickens as a treat.

 Gas and bloating

 Bulk food stores tend to have the best pricing and variety for lentils.
 I have found quite a large selection at the Bulk Barn.
-You can store your lentils in airtight jars (like mason jars) in a cool dark location such as your pantry where they will keep for a year or longer.
-Some lentil enthusiasts state that when stored properly lentils can last indefinitely.
+You can store them in airtight jars (like mason jars) in a cool dark location such as your pantry where they will keep for a year or longer.
+Some lentil enthusiasts state that when stored properly they can last indefinitely.

 Lentils are quite high protein and low in digestive inhibitors.
 They can be used to supplement livestock feed and they can be used to supplement the feed of your backyard poultry as well.
 We tend to sprout some for the chickens over the winter months.
 Cooked & sprouted lentils can also be given to your canine friends as part of a balanced diet.
 Just be sure to keep an eye on them to make sure they are not having issues with digestion.
 Some dogs, like humans, can have trouble digesting them.